tylerharter/cs301-projects/fall19/lab-p4/README.md

 10,11,0
 ```

 That first row tells you the information recorded in the file: what time did you wakeup, what time is it now, and are you hungry for lunch?
 The other rows contain actual data.
-For example, the row `8,10,0` means that at 10am, after waking up at 8am, you were not hungry (1 is for hungry, 0 is for not hungry).
-As another example, `11,13,1` means that at 1pm, after waking up at 11am, you were hungry.
+For example, the row `8,10,0` means that if you wake up at 8am then you will not be hungry at 10am (1 is for hungry, 0 is for not hungry).
+As another example, `11,13,1` means that if you wake up at 11am then at 1pm you will be hungry.

 Ok, now let's run our program, `gen_tree.py`.
 Try it (make sure to use python3 if necessary):